 Note that most modern vehicles have ABS.

-Snow and ice are not consistent, so you will likely experience varying degrees of traction and slipperiness while you drive.
-You should constantly monitor your grip and adapt your driving style accordingly.
+Snow and ice are not consistent so you will likely experience varying degrees of traction while you drive.
+You should constantly monitor your grip and adapt your driving accordingly.

 Newer vehicles also have tons of features that help you monitor and control traction.
 Consult your vehicle’s owner’s manual for more information.